matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

+This workflow uses the Snakemake SLURM executor plug-in, which utilizes Snakemake as a coordinator to run components of the workflow as independent, parallel jobs, where possible.
+For example, FASTQ trimming via Trim Galore for 12 samples will produce The configurations for this approach are stored in profiles/slurm/config.yaml,

 # Dependencies

 All dependencies are managed automatically via Conda using the